Fees on the Ethereum Blockchain

 Ethereum is a decentralized, open-source blockchain that is best known for its native cryptocurrency, ETH.

-Gas fees are crucial to maintaining the Ethereum network because they are paid to the remote miners who are mining the transactions, putting them into blocks, and securing the blockchain.
+Gas fees are crucial to maintaining the Ethereum network because they are paid to validators that are responsible for securing the blockchain and creating new blocks.
 The transaction fee depends on the overall volume of Ethereum traffic at the time of transaction initiation.
 The higher the network congestion – the higher the gas fees.
 MEW offers several automatic settings for gas fees.
 Choose a higher fee setting for faster transaction processing.

-Please keep in mind that the transaction fee is required regardless of whether your transaction succeeds or fails.
-Even if it fails, the miners must validate and execute your transaction, which takes computational power.
-You must pay for that computation just like you would pay for a successful transaction.
+Please keep in mind that the transaction fee is required whether your transaction succeeds or fails.
+Even if it fails, the work of attempting to execute and validate the transaction still happens, which requires the work of validators.

 If your transaction fails, it usually is due to the gas fee being set incorrectly.
 That’s why MEW calculates gas fees for users automatically to make sure that transactions have the best chance of being processed quickly.

-Our partners allow MEW users to securely buy ETH directly from the MEW wallet app and on MEW web.
+Our partners allow MEW users to securely buy ETH directly from MEW wallet app, Enkrypt, and on MEW web.
 You'll just need to click where you see 'Buy ETH' and use your card to complete the process.

 For MEW wallet uses specifically, users can click on the Gas tracker icon to check the most current gas fees.
-The Gas tracker icon is located at the top of your MEW wallet dashboard.
+The Gas tracker icon is located at the top of the Wallet tab.
 It looks like a mini gas pump.
 If you don't have enough ETH, you can click 'Buy Ether' to replenish your wallet.

 How Gas Works

-As mentioned, the transaction fees are completely dependent on the volume of traffic at the time of initiation.
+As mentioned, transaction fees are affected by the volume of traffic at the time of initiation.
 The fee itself is the total cost of the transaction, which is simply the Gas limit * Gas price (the units of gas required by the smart contract * price per unit of gas).
 Units of gas depend on how many smart contracts are used and their complexity.
 That’s why just sending ETH requires less gas than swapping tokens or minting an NFT.

 When completing a transaction, the transaction fee is already calculated for you.
-The fee is based on the minimum base fee plus the miner tips which can be added on top of the base fee for faster processing.
+The fee is based on the minimum base fee plus tips for block creators which can be added on top of the base fee for faster processing.

 Diving Deeper into Gas calculations